Indian wolf: Indian subcontinent

 The northern regions of Afghanistan and Pakistan are important strongholds for the wolf.
 It has been estimated that there are about 300 wolves in approximately 60000 km2 of Jammu and Kashmir in northern India, and 50 more in Himachal Pradesh.
 Hindus traditionally considered the hunting of wolves, even dangerous ones, as taboo, for fear of causing a bad harvest.
 The Santals, however, considered them fair game, as with every other forest-dwelling animal.
 During British India, wolves were not considered game species, and were killed primarily in response to them attacking game herds, livestock, and people.
 In 1876, in the North-West Provinces and Bihar State, 2,825 wolves were killed in response to 721 fatal attacks on humans.
 Two years later, 2,600 wolves were killed in response to attacks leaving 624 humans dead.
 By the 1920s, wolf extermination remained a priority in the NWP and Awadh.
 Overall, over 100,000 wolves were killed for bounties in British India between 1871 and 1916.
 In modern India, the Indian wolf is distributed across the states of Gujarat, Rajasthan, Haryana, Uttar Pradesh, Madhya Pradesh, Jharkhand, Maharashtra, Karnataka, Kerala and Andhra Pradesh.
-As of 2004, it is estimated that there are around 2000–3000 Indian wolves in the country.
-Mahuadanr Wolf Sanctuary in the state of Jharkhand is only wolf sanctuary in the country.
-They are mainly found outside of protected reserves and feed mainly on domestic animals, such as goats or sheep.
-However, in areas where natural prey is still abundant, for example in Velavadar National Park or Panna Tiger Reserve, natural prey species are still preferred.
-Although protected since 1972, Indian wolves are classed as Endangered, with many populations lingering in low numbers or living in areas increasingly used by humans.
+Mahuadanr Wolf Sanctuary in the state of Jharkhand is the only wolf sanctuary in the country.
+They are mainly found outside of protected reserves and feed mainly on livestock, such as goats or sheep.
+However, in areas where natural prey is still abundant, for example in Blackbuck National Park, Velavadar or Panna Tiger Reserve, natural prey species are still preferred.
+The Indian wolf is protected since 1972 and classified as Endangered, with many populations lingering in low numbers or living in areas increasingly used by humans.
+In 2022, an estimated 3,100 Indian wolves were in India.
 In March 2023, ten captive-bred wolves were released in Gujarat, a first for India.
-Although present in Bhutan, there is no information on the wolves occurring there.
+There are Although present in Bhutan, there is no information on the wolves occurring there.